Kr0kspluish/SecretSanta/README.md

   -v, --verbose
   -d, --dry-run         Do not actually send the emails, but do everything else, including authentication to Google API.
   -a addr_file, --addr-file addr_file
                         Path to a CSV file containing name and email addresses of the participants.
 Defaults to `addresses.csv`.
-Each line of the file should be in the format `name,email`. `name` can contain any special character (including spaces) except comma (,).
+Each line of the file should be in the format `name,email`. `name` can contain any special character (including spaces) except comma
+                        (,).
   -m message_file, --message-file message_file
                         Path to a text file containing the message to send.
 Defaults to `addresses.csv`.
 The macros SANTA and CHILD will be replaced with the names of the persons as provided in the addresses file.
+  -o email_object, --object email_object
+                        Object of the email that will be sent.
+This parameter is mandatory.If you want to leave the object empty, use "-o ''".
+  -s, --save-draw       Dump the draw in the file draw.txt.
 ```